 Businesses choose when their quarterly period starts when they register.
 The schedule may not follow the calendar quarter but will still cover a 12-month period.

 As for deadlines, VAT payments should be included on the return for the quarter in which you issued the invoice, not the one in which it was paid.
-And you must submit VAT returns within 37 days of the end of the quarter.
+And you must submit VAT returns within one calendar month and 7 days of the end of the quarter.

 Note: You must pay your VAT bill online via the Making Tax Digital for VAT government scheme.
 To learn more, head to GOV.UK’s Overview of Making Tax Digital page.

 Depending on the size and nature of your business, you can opt to submit returns monthly or yearly.
 However you time it, you must submit a return for each period once you’re registered—even if you don’t owe VAT or have any to reclaim.

 Top Tip: While there are many benefits to being VAT-registered, completing and submitting VAT returns isn’t always straightforward.
 Learn how to avoid common mistakes in our guide to identifying and correcting common VAT mistakes ⚡️

 While VAT returns make for more accounting work, they also allow you to recoup some of your own VAT spending.
 Here’s how.